 TGm Editor: Change the text in the second to last paragraph of subclause 9.2.4.2 “HCF contention-based channel access (EDCA)” as shown:

-Management frames shall be sent using the access category AC_VOwithout being restricted by admission control procedures.
+A QoS STA should send individually addressed Management frames that are addressed to a non-QoS STA using the access category AC_BE and shall send all other management frames using the access category AC_VO.
+A QoS STA that does not send individually addressed Management frames that are addressed to a non-QoS STA using the access category AC_BE shall send them using the access category AC_VO.
+Management frames are exempted from any and all restrictions on transmissions arising from admission control procedures.
 A QoS STA shall also send management frames using the access category AC_VO before associating with any BSS, even if there is no QoS facility available in that BSS.
 BlockAckReq and BlockAck control frames shall be sent using the same EDCA parameters as the corresponding QoS data frames.
 PS-Poll control frames shall be sent using the access category AC_BE to reduce the likelihood of collision following a Beacon frame.
 When the first frame in a frame exchange sequence is an RTS or CTS, the RTS or CTS frame shall inherit the UP of the data frame(s) or the AC of the management frame(s) that are included in the frame exchange sequence.

 9.3.2.11 Duplicate detection and recovery